PyEllips/pyElli/paper/paper.md

 Additional dispersion relations can be either hard coded, which is more efficient, or parsed from a text-based domain-specific language into a fittable dispersion.

 **PyElli** supports multiple solving algorithms with different characteristics.
-Currently, two algorithms using different formulations are available: a fast algorithm based on a 2x2 matrix formulation [@byrnes2020multilayer] and a more complex 4x4 matrix formulation [@Berreman72; @castany].
+Currently, two algorithms using different formulations are available: a fast algorithm based on a 2x2 matrix formulation [@byrnes2020multilayer] and a more complex 4x4 matrix formulation [@Berreman72; @berreman4x4_doku; @berreman4x4_software].
 The 2x2 matrix algorithm divides the light into two perpendicular linearly polarized beams, which are solved separately.
 One of its limitations is eliminating the possibility to include birefringent materials.
 The 4x4 matrix approach fully solves Maxwell's equations.